jinsuichen/data_structure_experiment/README.md

 In this test, for the node ```u``` is composed of ```k``` nodes ```v```, the additional information ```k``` can be stored in the node```v``` for querying easily.

-It is worth noting that the node in this question is uniquely restricted by the name which is is string, so we need to map the string to a number.
+It is worth noting that the node in this question is uniquely restricted by the name which is a string, so we need to map the string to a integer.
 Because the language is restricted to C, it is difficult to implement the common mapping algorithm.
 The methods that can be considered for this question are string hash, balanced binary tree, red-black tree, trie, etc.

-Let the length of the string be $$s$$ and the number of nodes be $$n$$, so the complexity of mapping by trie is $$O(s)$$, which is the most efficient.
-This project uses a trie to realize the mapping from strings to numbers.
+Let the length of the string be $s$ and the number of nodes be $n$, and the complexity of mapping by trie is $O(s)$, which is the most efficient.
+This project uses a trie to realize the mapping from strings to integers.

 # Test 4